exactly-once/Home/content/docs/idempotency-is-not-enough.md

 We will assume that systems in focus consist of endpoints, each owning a distinct piece of state.
 Every endpoint processes input messages, modifying its internal state and producing output messages.
 All endpoints communicate using persistent messaging with at-least-once delivery guarantee.
 Finally, we will assume that no messages can be lost.

 This covers a pretty wide range of systems.
-Most notably service-based architectures build on top of modern messaging infrastructure - both on-prem and in the cloud [^1].
+Most notably service-based architectures build on top of modern messaging infrastructure - both on-premise and in the cloud [^1].

 {{< figure src="/docs/an_endpoint.jpg" title="An endpoint">}}